 Compression efficiency = 1 – (output data size / input data size)

 High computation complexity of compression algorithm degrades usefulness of UDC even if the resulted compression efficiency is significant.
 Additionally, required memory for compression/ decompression also has impacts on the overall performance of UL data compression algorithms.
-Therefore, not only the compression gain but also processing complexity of compressor/ de-compressor and memory requirements are agreed as the criteria for performance evaluation.
+Therefore, not only the compression efficiency but also processing complexity of compressor/ de-compressor and memory requirements are agreed as the criteria for performance evaluation.
 Even though it may not be possible to quantify the processing complexity, qualitative analysis of complexity is expected in the performance evaluation.
 In addition, the evaluation criteria of a compression solution shall take into account the byte alignment and reliability.

 7 UL data compression solutions

-7.1 Existing data compression methods
+7.1 Existing data compression methods and encryption trend

+Compression is commonly used when storing and transmitting data and several applications exist in different layers of the network, as illustrated in Figure 1.
+Application layer file formats, such as MPEG-4 and JPEG use compression in generating encoded outputs.